mini lemon-rhubarb bundt cakes

 - Alternately stir flour mixture and buttermilk into the butter mixture, beginning and ending with the flour mixture and stirring well after each addition.

-- Toss chopped rhubarb with remaining 1 tablespoon flour.
-Stir half of the rhubarb into the batter.
+- Stir half of the rhubarb into the batter.

 - Divide batter evenly among prepared mini bundt cake molds.
 Top evenly with remaining rhubarb.